dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-OpenAI-ChatGPT-in-nodejs-and-react.md

 "ReactJS"
 ]
 keywords: [
-"Create Q & A With OpenAI, NodeJS and React",
+"Integrate NodeJS and React",
-"Create Q & A With OpenAI ChatGPT, NodeJS and React", "OpenAI ChatGPT",
+"Create Q & A With OpenAI ChatGPT in NodeJS and React", "OpenAI ChatGPT",
 "OpenAI",
 "Integrate OpenAI",